wasp-os/wasp-os/docs/appguide.rst

 Testing on the simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~

-WASP provides a simulator that can be used to test applications before
+wasp-os provides a simulator that can be used to test applications before
 downloading them to the device.
 The simulator is useful for ensuring the
 code is syntactically correct and that there are not major runtime problems
 (e.g. missing symbols).